gs-yoon/gs-yoon.github.io/_posts/2012-02-07-experience.md

 ### Indoor Guide Robot for Visually Impaired Person
   Usinsg ROS, I implemented a indoor guide robot application into mobie robot.
-  It was designed for impaired person to visit huge building that has severa floors A very short paper was submitted in The 15th Korea Robotics Society Annual Conference (KRoC 2020)
+  It was designed for blind person to visit huge building that has severa floors A very short paper was submitted in The 15th Korea Robotics Society Annual Conference (KRoC 2020)

 ### In-Memory Computing SRAM with Xnor CNN